fadeoutsoftware/WASDI/docs/index.rst

 Reference center
 ---------------------------

 WASDI allows users and developer to interact though **libraries** and **APIs**.
 Find the reference of your language library on the left menu.
+The WASDI REST API `OpenAPI description <https://www.wasdi.net/wasdiwebserver/docs>`_ is also available.

 OGC API Processes Compatibility